inform-us/requirements_specifications/rules/map.md

 2.If more than one MAP reading in a one hour epoch, take last reading and discard others

 3. Discard the following hour epoch labels:
-   a. ‘n/a’ (not on vasopressor therapy)
+   - ‘n/a’ (not on vasopressor therapy)
-   b. ‘fall through’
+   - ‘fall through’
-   c. ‘not set’
+   -  ‘not set’